shannonrumsey/UCSC_RAG/README.md

 ---
 # **UCSC_RAG**

 This project implements a **Retrieval-Augmented Generation (RAG) model** using **LangChain**, **ChromaDB**, and **Llama 3.2**.
 It scrapes UCSC NLP-related websites, stores text embeddings in a vector database, and allows users to query the data for contextual responses.

+Additionally, the system integrates **Gemini 2.0 Flash** to evaluate model-generated responses, ensuring factual accuracy, coherence, and relevance.
+This helps reduce hallucinations and improves overall response quality.
 ---

 ## **1. Installation**